Apply to vetted scholarship programs in one click

 - Lack of balance: Work study jobs are designed for students, which means that your boss will be accommodating with academic obligations.
 This may not be the case with a part-time job with an outside company or organization.

-Are work study jobs worth it?
+So, are work study jobs worth it?

 Our verdict is yes, work study jobs are totally worth it.
 We think that they offer a great blend of financial upside, opportunities for experience, and great work/school balance.